 - 1. The process begins when the nerve impulse reaches the axon terminal and opens voltage-gated calcium channels in the axonal membrane.
 Calcium entry triggers release of ACh into the synaptic cleft. - 2.
 Released ACh binds to ACh receptors in the sarcolemma, opening chemically gated Na+-K+ channels.
 Greater influx of Na+ causes a local voltage change (the end plate potential). - 3.
 Local depolarization opens voltage-gated sodium channels in the neighboring region of the sarcolemma.
 This allows more sodium to enter, which further depolarizes the sarcolemma, generating and propagating an AP. - 4.
 Transmission of the AP along the T tubules changes the shape of voltage-sensitive proteins in the T tubules, which in turn stimulate SR calcium release channels to release Ca2+ into the cytosol.

 Muscle Fiber Contraction: Cross Bridge Cycling

-As we have noted, cross bridge formation requires Ca^{2+} .
+As we have noted, cross bridge formation (attachment of myosin heads to actin) requires Ca2+.
 Let's look more closely at how calcium ions promote muscle cell contraction.